-When we are under stress, it's these little guys that work hard to make enough stress hormones to sustain the stressful event.
-In a 'healthy' stressful situation, our nervous system would shift back to the parasympathetic state - our relaxed state, when the stressful event has passed.
+When we are under stress, it’s these little guys that work hard to make enough stress hormones to sustain the stressful event.
+Therefore, in a ‘healthy’ stressful situation, our nervous system would shift back to the parasympathetic state.
+This is our relaxed state when the stressful event has passed.

 Learn about the 4 key requirements to restore adrenal function: